 I’ve attended MommyCon the past four years in a row.
 Each year I learn something new and am better prepared for fun the next year.
 My tips?
 You need to put on your game face, have a plan and make sure to hit all the hot spots before the event is over!

 The first time I attended MommyCon I didn’t know what to expect.
 My husband and I went unprepared and walked into the giant convention center a bit lost.
 At the last moment, he decided to attend with me.
 Best decision ever!
-He has attended with me every year and helps carry my stuff, wrangle the babies and takes pictures and notes.
-Every year I learn more and approach the next conference better prepared.
+He comes with me every year and helps carry my stuff, wrangle the babies and takes pictures and notes.
+Every year I learn more and go to the next conference better prepared.
 Here’s what I’ve learned and what you should know:

 1 MommyCon is two days.

 Day 1: VIP Day (usually Friday) and this is an additional purchase after you buy your main day ticket.
 Now, for 2018 things have changed a bit and you can buy multiple ticket options ahead of time.
 These spots are limited and they sell out fast.
 The main MommyCon VIP gift bag, usuall around $100, is phenomenal and includes a full-size baby carrier.
 Each VIP session has it’s own goodies.
 You can’t buy a VIP spot unless you purchased a main day ticket ahead of time.
 VIP day is less busy and has small class size exclusive events with excellent goodies.
 Some retailers offer MommyCon exclusives that go for sale as soon as doors open.
 There are often Moms waiting and if it’s a hot item it is usually gone in a flash!